Serena (2014 film): Production

 The film was originally to be directed by Darren Aronofsky, with Angelina Jolie as the title character.
-Susanne Bier replaced Aronofsky as director and Lawrence was hired.
+Susanne Bier replaced Aronofsky as director and brought on Jennifer Lawrence instead.
 Lawrence recommended Bradley Cooper, with whom she had worked previously on Silver Linings Playbook; they had gotten along so well that they often spoke about working together in the future.
 When Lawrence read the script for Serena, she sent a copy to Cooper and asked if he would do it with her.
 He agreed and Bier cast him as George Pemberton.

 At the time, this was the third project to star Cooper and Lawrence, after Silver Linings Playbook and American Hustle, and their second time playing mutual love interests.

 Filming took place in the Czech Republic at Barrandov Studios from March 26 to May 2012.
 Bier took more than eighteen months to complete the film, but there were no re-shoots or problems in post-production.
 Bier also had to take time away to promote Love Is All You Need.